The 4 Best Dog Food Storage Containers Australia: Tested 2023

 Yes, you can but with great care.
 If you have opened a can of dog food and want to store it for later, it is best to put it in the fridge.

 “Once opened, canned food should be stored in the refrigerator for no longer than seven days.
 If you do not think you will use the whole can in that amount of time, freeze single-serve portions and thaw them on an as-needed basis.” - Dr Jennifer Coates, PeTMD (2)

 An extra note that I would like to add is it is best to put the opened pouch or can in an airtight plastic container before putting it in the fridge.
-This is to prevent the odour of your dog’s food from affecting other items in the fridge.
-It is also to shield the wet food from spoiling in the air in the fridge.
+Not only does this prevent the odour of your dog’s food from affecting other items in the fridge, it is also to shield the wet food from spoiling.

-What To Look For In A Dog Food Container
+What I Look For In A Dog Food Container

 To keep your dog’s food fresh, it must be kept away from oxygen.

 “Leaving food unsealed is a big mistake, as oxygen causes the fat in the food to go rancid, which ruins the flavour and, in the worst-case scenario, could even make dogs sick.” - Dr Joanna Woodnutt, Great Pet Care.
 (3)